marlo-80/Almo/README.md

-# Imhotep: A Modeling-Framework for BTS Flight Data with Delay Prediction API
+# Almo: A Modeling-Framework for BTS Flight Data with Delay Prediction API

 ---